harrisonwlee/brokinpaper/bpap-site/README.md

-# BrokinPaper.com
+# BrokinPaper.com frontend

-- Frontend built in Angular.
+- Built in Angular.
 - Not optimized for mobile (yet!)
 - Ongoing art / development project (for fun and for business)